 Single Image or Video Ads

 A single image or video is just that.
-Instead of having multiple images for you audience to scroll through, you only have one image or video to grab their attention.
+Instead of having multiple photos for your audience to scroll through, you only have one image or video to grab their attention.

-Collections are generally designed for ecommerce companies.
+Collections are mostly designed for ecommerce companies.
 They feature a video and then a selection of products below that video.
-For example you might see a collection of boots if you’ve been shopping for boots recently.
+For example, you might see a collection of boots if you’ve been shopping for boots recently.

 When it comes to the actual ad you’re going to run, you need to plan everything before you start writing copy and designing the ad.
-How are you going to convince someone on Facebook to stop scrolling and click on your ad?
-In order to get you started, here are a few examples of effective Facebook ad strategies and how to build them.
+How are you going to entice someone on Facebook to stop scrolling and click on your ad?
+To get you started, read on for a few examples of effective Facebook ad strategies and how to build them.

 13. Create Your Lead Magnet, Write Copy & Design Your Ad

-Now that you know what kind of ad you’d like to create, the next step is to actually create it.
-Generally speaking, if you’re offering a piece of content as a lead magnet, it makes sense to write and design that first.
+Now that you know what kind of ad you’d like to create, the next step is to create it.
+Generally, if you’re offering a piece of content as a lead magnet, it makes sense to write and design that first.

 Always Put Yourself in Your Leads’ Shoes & Ask WIIFM?

 When it comes to writing copy and getting creative with imagery, design, and video, it can be very easy to lose track of your main goal.
 In every ad, your main goal is always to convince your audience to take a certain action.
-In order to make sure you’re putting them first, once you’ve created your ad, pretend you’re a part of your audience and ask yourself What’s In It For Me?
-(WIIFM) Why should I click on your ad?
-Pretty graphic design or clever language generally won’t cut it.
+To make sure you’re putting them first, once you’ve created your ad, pretend you’re a part of your audience and ask yourself What’s In It for Me?
+Why should I click on your ad?
+Pretty graphic design or clever language often won’t cut it.

 Try Using Emojis in Your Copy 💓😀👏